 The sleeping pill is among some of the first medicines ever discovered.
-In the Middle Ages in the UK mixtures containing alcohol and herbs known as drowsy syrups were commonly used as a sleep aid.
+In the Middle Ages in the EU mixtures containing alcohol and herbs known as drowsy syrups were commonly used as a sleep aid.

 Nowadays the importance of getting a healthy sleep is well documented.
 Insomnia is closely associated with a reduced quality of life and mental health problems such as anxiety and depression among its victims.

 All this has kept chemists and pharmaceutical companies on their toes searching for an insomnia cure for centuries, and nowadays the terms 'insomnia treatment' and 'how to cure insomnia' have also become increasingly popular online searches.

 An insomnia cure often comes in the form of a lifestyle change, such as a better diet or more regular exercise, and sleep education.

 Cognitive Behavior Therapy, or CBT for insomnia (often called CBT-I) is a form of sleep hygiene training, or sleep education, that should be explored before turning to medication to cure insomnia.

 Cognitive behavioral therapy helps patients develop habits such as stimulus control, relaxation training, sleep restriction and cognitive control, which when practiced can help promote a healthy sleep.